Short-tailed striped gecko

 The short-tailed striped gecko (Strophurus mcmillani), also known commonly as McMillan's spiny-tailed gecko, is a species of lizard in the family Diplodactylidae.
 The species is endemic to Australia.

 Etymology

 The specific name, mcmillani, is in honor of Australian entomologist Robert Peter McMillan (1921–2009).

-Geographic range
+Geographic distribution

-In Australia, S. mcmillani is found in extreme northwestern Northern Territory and in Western Australia.
+In Australia, Strophurus mcmillani is found in extreme northwestern Northern Territory and in Western Australia.

 Habitat

-The natural habitats of S. mcmillani are grassland and rocky areas.
+The natural habitats of Strophurus mcmillani are grassland and rocky areas.

 Description

-S. mcmillani has an average snout-to-vent length (SVL) of 4.5 cm, and the average tail length is 61% of the SVL.
-Dorsally and laterally, it is olive gray, with dark brown and white stripes.
+Strophurus mcmillani has an average snout-to-vent length (SVL) of 4.5 cm, and the average tail length is 61% of the SVL.
+Dorsally and laterally, it is olive grey, with dark brown and white stripes.